A sampling algorithm to estimate the effect of fluctuations in particle physics data

 \section{Acknowledgments}

-The author wishes to thank the High Energy Physics Group at Brunel University for a stimulating environment, and particularly Prof. Akram Khan for many fruitful conversations.
-Particular gratitude also goes to the High Energy Physics Group at University College London, especially to Prof. Jonathan M. Butterworth for his precious comments.
-The author also wishes to thank Prof. Trevor Sweeting at the UCL Department of Statistical Science, as well as Dr. Alexandros Beskos at the same department for fruitful discussions.
-Finally, particular gratitude goes to Prof. Carsten Peterson and to Prof. Leif Lönnblad at the Department of Theoretical Physics, Lund University.
+The author wishes to thank the High Energy Physics Group at Brunel University for a stimulating environment and for many fruitful discussions.
+Particular gratitude also goes to the High Energy Physics Group at University College London for their hospitality at an earlier stage, and to Prof. Jonathan M. Butterworth for his valuable comments.
+The author also wishes to thank Prof. Trevor Sweeting and Dr. Alexandros Beskos at the UCL Department of Statistical Science for fruitful discussions.
+Particular gratitude also goes to Prof. Carsten Peterson and to Prof. Leif Lönnblad at the Department of Astronomy and Theoretical Physics at Lund University.